nadd835/TutorialTemplate/README.md

 Import the package into your Unity project.

-### 2. Add the TutorialController
+### 2. Add and adjust Prefabs
+- Drag in the RTVoice, Audio Controller, XR Rig advance prefabs
-- Drag in the `TutorialManager` prefab from the `Prefabs` folder
+- Drag in the `TutorialComplete` prefab from the `Prefabs > Tutorials` folder
-- It comes pre-attached with the `TutorialController` script
+- Drag the AudioController into the scene and set AudioTrigger.Play("ButtonClick") on each button’s OnClick() event.
-- In the Inspector, customize the tutorial `sequences` list
+- In the Inspector of the TutorialCanvas, customize the sequences list in the TutorialController by adjusting the order, adding new sequences, or removing any you don't need.
-- Each `SequenceController` handles a list of steps that will be played in order from 0 to end
+-
 You can create additional tutorials by duplicating the prefab, adjusting the steps and events accordingly.
-You may also add new tutorial sequences from existing prefabs and edit the `TutorialController` list to control the playback order.

 ### 3. Configure Voice Over (Optional)
 - Use the `Use Voice Over` checkbox in `TutorialController` to enable or disable voice playback during tutorial steps.